GDPR Privacy notice for applicants

 9. WHO DO WE SHARE THIS INFORMATION WITH?

-We will share your personal information with other entities in our group: as part of our regular reporting activities on company performance, in the context of a business reorganisation or group restructuring exercise, for system maintenance support and hosting of data, and for human resources functions for Care Workers.
+We will share your personal information with other entities in our group as part of our regular reporting activities on company performance, in the context of a business reorganisation or group restructuring exercise, for system maintenance support and hosting of data.
 Group entities are required to take appropriate security measures to protect your personal information in line with our policies.

 We use some third-party service providers (the ‘processors’) who process data for us under strict instructions and under a binding contract with us.
 Our processors provide the following services: